stevekwan/best-practices/javascript/gotchas.md

 The intended audience for this article are engineers from other programming languages who are working with JavaScript for the first time.
 This article will not focus on the nitty-gritty details, but will attempt to get you past the early hurdles quickly.

-An important note: this list is NOT intended to be a 100% comprehensive list of "gotchas."
-We will definitely speed past some of the more minute details of why JavaScript behaves the way it does.
+An important note: this list is NOT intended to be a 100% comprehensive list of all "gotchas" in the JavaScript language - just the ones you're likely to encounter early.

 Author:
 Steve Kwan, Project Lead, EASPORTS.com